zsoltkovacs/p2pp/README.md

 # p2pp - **Palette2 Post Processing tool for Slic3r PE**

-**Tested with version 1.41.2 and 1.42.0 Alpha 1**
+**Tested with version 1.41.2 and 1.42.0 Alpha 1/2/3/5/7**
-earlier versions may generate different code patterns and may not work correctly
+earlier versions may generate different code patterns and may not work correctly.
+When using alpha versions of the slicer, please check the associated version bug logs to make sure it is not a slic3r pe known issue prior to reporting here.
+The alpha versions seem to work well, but they are not fnal release and still could hold issues affecting the p2pp script or the p2 functionality as a whole.

 ## Purpose